AxisCommunications/acap-native-sdk-examples/licensekey/README.md

 Together with this README file, you should be able to find a directory called app.
 That directory contains the application source code which can easily be compiled and run with the help of the tools and step by step below.

 This example illustrates how to check the license key status.
 A license key is a signed file which has been generated for a specific device ID and application ID.
-The ACAP Service Portal is maintaining both license keys and application IDs, see [Online manual](https://axiscommunications.github.io/acap-documentation/docs/service/acap-service-portal.html)
+The [ACAP Service Portal](https://developer.axis.com/acap/service/acap-service-portal) is maintaining both license keys and application IDs.

 License key status i.e. valid or invalid is logged in the Application log.